 Knowledge Areas for Data Processing Majors

-This major prepares you for careers in which these knowledge areas are important:
+Data Processing majors often go into careers in which the following knowledge areas are important:

 Skills for Data Processing Majors

-Data processing majors are found most commonly in careers in which the following skills are important:
+data processing majors are found most commonly in careers in which the following skills are important:

 Abilities for Data Processing Majors